Nebraska Sports Betting: Is It Legal and Where Can You Bet in 2026?

 - Grand Island Casino Resort: Located at Fonner Park in Grand Island, Nebraska.
 The facility opened in April 2025, adding a third major retail sportsbook option for Nebraskans in the central part of the state.

 - Caesars Sportsbook at Harrah's Columbus: Located at Columbus Exposition and Racing in Columbus, Nebraska.
-Harrah's Nebraska, operated in partnership with Caesars Entertainment, opened in 2024 and brought a nationally recognized sportsbook brand to the state's retail market.
+Harrah's Nebraska, operated in partnership with Caesars Entertainment, bringing a nationally recognized sportsbook brand to the state's retail market..

 Beyond these four locations, other licensed casinos in Nebraska that wish to offer legal sports betting must apply for and receive vendor licenses from the NRGC.